- Home

 Basic Policy

-Sumitomo Forestry Group strives to contribute to a sustainable and prosperous society through business activities that use wood, a renewable resource.
+The Sumitomo Forestry Group strives to contribute to building a sustainable and prosperous society through business activities that use wood, a renewable natural resource.
 To do so, we engage in responsible wood procurement activities in accordance with our Wood Procurement Basic Policy formulated in 2005 and our Wood Procurement Principles and Policies formulated in 2007.
 To deliver legal and sustainable wood, we only engage in responsible wood procurement.

-In 2015 with the Sumitomo Forestry Group Procurement Policy, we expanded our scope beyond wood to include a wide range of other procured products, such as metals, ceramics, resin and other building materials, and based on this policy, are engaged in procurement activities that take into consideration the economy, society and environment.
+In 2015 with the Sumitomo Forestry Group Procurement Policy, we expanded our scope beyond timber to include a wide range of other procured products, such as metals, ceramics, resin and other building materials, and based on this policy, are engaged in procurement activities that take into consideration the economy, society and environment.

-To confirm the legality as precondition, we define timber and wood products as sustainable if they fulfill one of the following:
+To confirm collateral of legal compliance as precondition, the Sumitomo Forestry Group defines timber and wood products as sustainable if they fulfill one of the following.

-Social: No violation of human rights such as occupational safety, forced labor, indigenous rights, etc.
+- Social aspects: Not violating human rights such as occupational safety, forced labor, indigenous rights, etc.

-Social: No violation of human rights such as occupational safety, forced labor, indigenous rights, etc.
+- Social aspects: Not violating human rights such as occupational safety, forced labor, indigenous rights, etc.

-(Regardless of CoC connection, we place emphasis on certification at time of production and promote a shift to certified timber) - Wood from planted forest
+(Regardless of CoC connection, we place emphasis on certification at time of production and promote a shift to certified timber)

 Structure of Wood Procurement Management